HarshitaSahai/AugLi/README.md

 testsplitword.py: It splits the meaning of the word with POS tags.

+wordfamily.py: It identifies the family of word i.e groups of words that have a common feature or pattern.
+They have the same letter combinations, a similar sound, and they're a wonderful tool for those new to spelling.

 1onsetsample: It changes the first 1 letters of the word and finds words which have meaning.

 Example: cat,bat,hat...